thygate/stable-diffusion-webui-depthmap-script/README.md

 ## Install instructions
 The script is now also available to install from the `Available` subtab under the `Extensions` tab in the WebUI.

+⚠️ Restart the backend after first install or it won't find the newly cloned repositories !

 ### Updating
 In the WebUI, in the `Extensions` tab, in the `Installed` subtab, click `Check for Updates` and then `Apply and restart UI`.